-Generally, a set and forget plan unless you use this as a marketing tool.
+Generally, a set-and-forget plan unless you use this as a marketing tool.
 Yes, you need to be highly visible with a great Bio and current photo but then only a quarterly check.

-An old neglected Facebook page is really counter-productive to what you need to achieve, many of us use Facebook as a search tool to discover things about you and are discouraged when the last post was many months prior.
+An old neglected Facebook page is really counter-productive to what you need to achieve, many of us use Facebook as a search tool to discover things about ourselves and are discouraged when the last post was many months prior.

 The good news is that Facebook has a great schedule tool that is easy to use and can quickly load a week or months of posts.

-Advertising on Facebook is a great way to find clients as well to move them toward a selling position
+Advertising on Facebook is a great way to find clients as well as to move them toward a selling position

 Instagram and you